- Kalie Work

 - Does the Recorder's Office have a notary public available?

-- How do I search online for recorded documents?
+- How do I search & order recorded documents?

 - What can I do if the image of my document does not display?